On this page:

 Compliance

-Compliance against water entitlements is reported in these accounts in three areas:
+Compliance against water entitlements is reported in these Accounts in 3 areas:

-• entitlement issued: the volume of entitlements issued in a basin does not exceed formal caps or has not increased without appropriate approvals
+- entitlement issued: that the volume of entitlements issued in a basin does not exceed formal caps or has not increased without appropriate approvals

 Water for the environment